-We see both EAs were detected offline at 2019-12-06 01:38:15 (UTC), and the system included not only MT4 account number but also an IP address and username where that particular EA is running.
+We see both EAs were detected offline at 2019-12-06 01:38:15 (UTC), and the system included not only the MT4 account number but also an IP address and username where that particular EA is running.

-The system sent this email to admin, and it includes connection status changes of all watched EAs within the last minute.
+The system sent this email to the admin, and it includes connection status changes of all watched EAs within the last minute.
 It means that if the system detects some EAs offline within a one-minute time window, and also detects other EAs back online again, it will include them all in the email.